 Children should sleep in rooms with air conditioning or screened windows or sleep under bed nets, when available.
 Mosquito netting should be used over infant carriers.
 Children can reduce skin exposed to mosquitoes by wearing long pants and long sleeves while outdoors in areas where malaria is transmitted.

-The following are some mosquito repellents we have used and found effective:
+The following are some of the best repellents for dengue mosquito that we have used and found effective:

-- Mosquito patches These citronella-infused stickers can be stuck on the backs of kids’ clothing.
+- Mosquito Repellent Patch These citronella-infused stickers can be stuck on the backs of kids’ clothing.
 The better quality ones can be reused (lasting for up to 3 days).
 Non-toxic, DEET-free and no skin contact.

-- Odomos Available in India and other areas of the Indian Subcontinent, is this highly effective and clinically proven mosquito repellent that is safe for kids.
+- Odomos Mosquito Repellent Cream is a highly effective and clinically proven mosquito repellent that is safe for kids.

-- Mosquito Repellent Bands Many of these citronella-infused silicone wristbands are long-lasting and waterproof.
+- Mosquito Repellent Bracelet Many of these citronella-infused silicone wristbands are long-lasting and waterproof.
 These are a good option for older kids (younger children might try and eat them!).

 Cover as much of your skin as possible.
 Wear long sleeves, long pants / trousers, socks and covered shoes.
 Light coloured clothing is less attractive to mosquitoes than dark colours.